Pong420/videojs-plus/guide/Angular.md

 I am not familiar with Angular, so there may be a better way to create a player component.

-1. You should eject `webpack.config.js` from angular-cli, and add below `alias` configuration.
+1. As metioned before, you should add a config to webpack config file.
 The alias value `video.js/dist/video.js` must same as videojs import in player component

 ```js
 resolve: {